PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: Experimental Details

 used in \citet{PDEBench2022}.
 We use this as a normalized version of the data loss because the value of the \(u_i^\dagger\) at each spatiotemporal point is very small, resulting in small MSE values and potential gradient vanishing during training.
 We also use the uniform spatiotemporal discretization at an input resolution of 64 for \(\Omega\).
 Since FNO and UNO are resolution invariant, we also evaluate at higher resolutions for zero-shot super resolution in Section~\ref{subsec: zero shot super resolution}.
 For all experiments we use \(\lambda = 1\) and \(\mu = 1\), but this is relatively arbitrary, we did not conduct any hyperparameter tuning.

 We use \(T_w = 25\) warmup epochs and reset the neural operator to its initialization to ensure fair comparisons between supervised and physics-informed coreset selection.
-Then, we train neural operators for \(T = 500\) epochs and report the average NRMSE over 5 seeds on a held-out test set at the input resolution.
-All experiments were run on a single RTX A4000 GPU.
+Then, we train neural operators for \(T = 500\) epochs and report the average NRMSE over 5 seeds on a held-out test set at the input resolution. \rebuttal{We calculate the acceleration as the total time taken for supervised coreset selection / PICore (including data generation, warm starting, and training time) divided by the total time for the non-coreset baseline.}

+\rebuttal{In addition to supervised coreset selection, we compare PICore to random subset selection, pure unsupervised training with the physics informed loss, and an active learning baseline based on uncertainty.
+Since most active learning baselines are for classification problems, we extend loss-as-uncertainty methods in \citet{liu2023understanding, 8579074} to neural operators.
+For the active learning baseline, we begin by randomly selecting 10\% of the available data as an initial training set and generating the corresponding ground-truth PDE solutions.
+We then train 10 independent copies of the neural operator on this subset for $T_w$ epochs, which is the same training time for the other methods.
+After training, we construct the final coreset from the remaining unlabeled data in a single step by selecting the points exhibiting the highest variance across the model predictions.}